Fixed: WD My Passport Ultra Not Showing Up/Detected

 How do I fix My WD Passport Ultra not showing up on my computer?"

-Follow this guide, you'll learn the causes and how to fix the WD Passport Ultra external hard drive not showing up error on your own.
+But don't worry.
+Follow this guide, you'll learn the causes and fixes to the WD Passport Ultra external hard drive not showing up error on your own.

 Here is the complete guide to making your WD Passport external hard drive detected again: